What is a Peer Wellness Educator?

 - Embody the ISU Principles of Community

 - Refrain from illegal activities and illegal drug use

 - Exhibit professional behaviors both inside and outside of Peer Education activities

 - Follow all guidelines outlined in the Iowa State University Student Code of Conduct (http://www.policy.iastate.edu/policy/SDR)

 How do I apply to be a Peer Wellness Educator?

 Students who are interested in becoming a Peer Wellness Educator can apply here.
 Peer Wellness Educator Application.
-Application is due October 8th, 2021 at 11:59PM.
+Rolling application.